hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-greenlake-cloud-platform-and-aruba-central.md

 - **XML**: eXtensible Markup Language

-## Steps to Configure SSO/SAML Application in Azure AD
+## Steps to Configure a SSO/SAML Application in Azure AD
 To configure SSO in Aruba Central, first download the metadata file from Azure AD.